This week started with a regular day at the office rather than P-Day, “Dia de Muhler” (Day of the Woman or Women’s Day). P-day was moved to Tuesday!

 On Sunday evening we heard that a computer and printer for Family History has been installed at the Maputo 2 building in the former office of the Maputo 1 branch president.
 I am anxious to get a key to the room.
 I hope to be very busy, in the future weeks, entering information on FamilySearch!

+Here are a few pictures to share with you of common sights here in Maputo.
 The bananas are ripening at Mission Office.
 Sandy calls this palm tree in the Mission Office garden, a “peacock” Palm tree!

 No comments: